 Whether work is causing the health issue or aggravating it, employers have a legal responsibility to help their employees.
-Work-related mental health issues must to be assessed to measure the levels of risk to staff.
+Like any other safety or health hazard at work, work-related mental health issues must be assessed to measure the levels of risk to staff.
 Where a risk is identified, steps must be taken to remove it or reduce it as far as reasonably practicable.

 Some employees will have a pre-existing physical or mental health condition when recruited or may develop one caused by factors that are not work-related factors.

 Employers may have further legal requirements to make reasonable adjustments under equalities legislation.
 Guidance on employing disabled people and people with health conditions on GOV.UK.
 There is guidance on employing people and workplace adjustments (on equalityhumanrights.com) from the Equality and Human Rights Commission.